 It’s kind of funny that I never baked a cake or cookies until after I was married, though.
 Talk about putting the cart before the horse, right?

-I like to buy a large quantity of yeast (affiliate link).
+I like to buy a large quantity of yeast at one time.
 It’s much cheaper that way and it will last in a tightly sealed jar in the refrigerator for a long time.
 You may not think you’ll go through that much but trust me… you will!

 - 1 teaspoon sugar